hesamurai/nested-sort/README.md

 ### Previewing umd build in the browser

 If your package works in the browser, you can open `dev/index.html` to try it out.

+## Demo

+There are some samples in the `dev` folder.
+In order to see them in action, first run `yarn watch` and then navigate to: `http://127.0.0.1:5000/dev/`